 Isadore (Issie) Coop was born in Winnipeg in 1926.
-He attended the School of Architecture at the University of Manitoba, from which he obtained his Bachelor of Architecture in 1948.
-Following graduation, Coop apprenticed with the architectural firm of Green Blankstein Russell (later GBR) and registered with the Manitoba Association of Architects (MAA) in 1951.
+He attended the School of Architecture at the University of Manitoba, where he obtained his Bachelor of Architecture in 1948.
+Following graduation, Coop apprenticed with the architectural firm Green Blankstein Russell (later GBR) and registered with the Manitoba Association of Architects (MAA) in 1951.
 Coop then attended the Illinois Institute of Technology, graduating in 1953 with a Masters of Science in Architecture.
-Here he studied under noted pioneer of Modern architecture Mies van der Rohe.
-Upon his return to Winnipeg Coop resumed his employment with GBR and was involved with such project as the new Winnipeg General Post Office on Graham Avenue.
+There he studied under noted Modern architecture pioneer Mies van der Rohe.
+Upon his return to Winnipeg, Coop resumed his employment with GBR and was involved with such projects as the new Winnipeg General Post Office on Graham Avenue.
 In 1956, Coop left his position to form a new partnership with Morley Blankstein, with whom he had worked at GBR.
-Three years later, they joined up with two other young architects, Alan Hanna and Doug Gillmor, to form Blankstein Coop Gillmor Hanna.
-The firm later joined with Waisman Ross architects and, in 1969, took the name Number TEN Architectural Group.
+Three years later, they joined two other young architects, Alan Hanna and Doug Gillmor, to form Blankstein Coop Gillmor Hanna.
+The firm later joined Waisman Ross architects and, in 1969, took the name Number TEN Architectural Group.

-Among other organizations, Coop was involved with the YMHA, the Canadian Council of Christians and Jews, and served on the boards of the Manitoba Chamber Orchestra and the Royal Winnipeg Ballet.
+Among other organisations, Coop was involved with the YMHA, the Canadian Council of Christians and Jews, and served on the boards of the Manitoba Chamber Orchestra and the Royal Winnipeg Ballet.
 In November 1984, Coop was named the chief executive officer of the North Portage Development Corporation, for a five-year term.
 To do this, Coop had to give up his partnership in Number TEN.
-The North Portage Development Corporation was a tri-level organization that was controversial in its attempts to revive the north side of Portage Avenue with its Portage Place development.
-Coop resigned from this post on 17 October 1990.
-At this time the North Portage Development Corporation had a $600,000 annual operating budget and had spent millions in public funds with arguable success.
-Coop stated he wanted to finish up on some pet projects, but urged the civic government to include more housing in its future development of North Portage.
+The North Portage Development Corporation was a tri-level organisation that was controversial in its attempts to revive the north side of Portage Avenue with its Portage Place development.
+Coop resigned from this post on October 17, 1990.
+At the time, the North Portage Development Corporation had a $600,000 annual operating budget and had spent millions in public funds with arguable success.
+Coop stated he wanted to finish some pet projects, but urged the civic government to include more housing in its future development of North Portage.